CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 It should however be noted that Glasp is only available on the following web browsers at the time of writing this article: Chrome, Brave, Microsoft edge, and Safari.
 X

-## PURPOSE OF THIS ARTICLE
-This article makes an attempt to enlighten you on what Glasp can do for you, how to access the tool, how to perform specific tasks with it, how to navigate your way around the tool, and how it would make your life easier as a reader or writer.